 What is the difference between hard water shedding and real hair loss?

 Hard water causes breakage mid-shaft and scalp-driven shedding across the whole head.
-Medical hair loss typically shows as patchy loss, receding hairline, or thinning in specific patterns.
+Medical hair loss usually shows as patchy loss, a receding hairline, or thinning in specific patterns.

 How do I know if hard water is making my hair fall out?